 New to Premier League

-Having only managed in his home country, apart from a couple of years with Bayern Munich, Erik ten Hag will be a gamble.
-Not only for England, but he could also have an underwhelming in any foreign league.
+Having only managed in his home country, apart from a couple of years with Bayern Munich, Erik ten Hag is a gamble in this sense.
 The Premier League is often considered the hardest in Europe, given the fantastic work rate and standard of play.

 Several foreign managers over the years have struggled to get up to speed quickly.
 Frank de Boer famously lost all seven of his matches with Crystal Palace before he was fired.